-Juuuust in case you’re looking for something special to serve for Valentine’s Day – or just for yourself – you can stop looking ‘cause you’ve found it!
-There is no dessert more delicious and Valentine’s Day worthy than Molten Chocolate Cake.
+I know I’ve been on a sweets and desserts roll lately, but Juuuust in case you’re looking for one more special to serve for Valentine’s Day – or just for yourself – you can stop looking ‘cause you’ve found it!
+There is no dessert more decadent and Valentine’s Day worthy than Molten Chocolate Cake.
 Warm and rich with an explosion of melted chocolate-y amazingness inside.
 Holy I’ve Just Died and Gone to Chocolate Heaven.

 I have to confess I’ve never made Molten Chocolate Cake until today.
 What on earth have I been waiting for?
 It’s so much easier than you can ever imagine, but no one needs to know that.

 Excuse me while I put on my nutritionist coat for a minute… Besides being quite good, chocolate, especially the dark kind is actually quite good for you.
-The darker and more bittersweet the chocolate, the more heart healthy antioxidants it has.
-And lets just talk about all of the health benefits of those cherries in the sauce… Did you know they could help you to get a better night’s sleep, and reduce pain and inflammation?
-Oh my.
-How divine.
-Healthy and a total treat for the taste buds!
+The darker and more bittersweet the chocolate, the more heart-healthy antioxidants it has.
+And let’s just talk about all of the health benefits of those cherries in the sauce… Did you know they could help you to get a better night’s sleep, and reduce pain and inflammation?
+Yes, this is divinely healthy and a total treat for the taste buds!

 I’ve adapted this recipe from Martha Stewart, and scaled it way back, so it only makes 2 servings.
 Believe me, that’s plenty.
 It’s so unbelievably rich and decadent.